moorepants/learn-multibody-dynamics/configuration.rst

 Solving Holonomic Constraints
 =============================

-Only the simplest of holonomic constraint equations may be solved symbolically, so you will in general need to solve them numerically.
-In :ref:`Equations of Motion with Holonomic Constraints` we will show how to solve them for simulation purposes, but for now SymPy's can :external:py:func:`~sympy.solvers.solvers.nsolve` be used to numerically solve the equations.
+Only the simplest of holonomic constraint equations may be solved symbolically due to their nonlinear nature, so you will in general need to solve them numerically.
+In :ref:`Equations of Motion with Holonomic Constraints` we will show how to solve them for simulation purposes, but for now SymPy's :external:py:func:`~sympy.solvers.solvers.nsolve` can be used to numerically solve the equations.
 If we choose :math:`q_2` and :math:`q_3` to be the dependent coordinates, we need to select numerical values for all other variables.
 Note that not all link length combinations result in a valid linkage geometry.
-Starting with the replacements:
+Starting with the replacements,

 .. jupyter-execute::